 The adult EFNEP workshops are traditionally taught in a series of nine weekly, 60-90 minute sessions.
 Our EFNEP Program Assistants are very flexible and are available to provide classes on evenings and weekends.
 Classes are available in English and Spanish.
 Program participants who complete the EFNEP series will receive a certificate from the Ohio State University.

 In Montgomery County, our adult EFNEP team uses the Eating Smart, Being Active curriculum.
-Eating Smart, Being Active is a research-based nutrition, food safety, and food resource management education curriculum from Colorado State University Extension and University of California at Davis.
+Eating Smart, Being Active is an evidence based nutrition, food safety, and food resource management education curriculum from Colorado State University Extension and University of California at Davis.
 Eating Smart, Being Active focuses on simple messages related to food and nutrition and gives participants a chance to apply new information through interactive activities.
-A food sampling, small incentive and physical activity are included with each of the nine lessons.
+A recipe demonstration, small incentive and physical activity are included with each of the nine lessons.